emc-openstack/vnx-direct-driver/README_ISCSI.md

 ## Restrictions

 * It is not suggest to deploy the driver on Nova Compute Node if "cinder upload-to-image --force True" is to be used against an in-use volume.
 Otherwise, "cinder upload-to-image --force True" will terminate the VM instance's data access to the volume.
-* The VNX drivers caches the iSCSI ports information, so that administrator should restart the cinder service or wait 5 minutes before any volume attachment after changing the iSCSI port configurations.
-Otherwise, the attachment may failed because old iSCSI port configurations were used.
+* The VNX drivers caches the iSCSI ports information, thus administrator should restart the cinder service or wait 5 minutes before any volume attachment after changing the iSCSI port configurations.
+Otherwise, the attachment may fail because old iSCSI port configurations were used.
 * VNX does not support to extend the thick volume which has snapshot.
 If user tries to extend a volume which has snapshot, status of the volume would change to "error_extending".

 ## Thick/Thin Provisioning